The Delusion Dilemma

 Team Dynamics and Morale

-The founder's inability to pivot due to ego or delusion can have a profound impact on team dynamics and morale.
-When team members see clear signs that the current strategy isn't working, but leadership refuses to change course, it can lead to a range of negative outcomes:
+A founder's inability to pivot due to hubris or unwarranted irrationality can have a profound impact on team dynamics and morale.
+When team members see clear signs that the current strategy isn't working, but leadership refuses to change course due to an inflated self-image, it can lead to a range of negative outcomes:

 • High Turnover: Talented employees may leave, seeing no future in a company that's not adapting to market realities.